JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 - `Wire[T]` inside a function body — `ElaborationError`.
 - `Wire[T]` with an initializer at declaration — `ElaborationError`.
 - Writing an `Input[T]` — `ElaborationError`.
+- A local binding of a wire's name, or of a wire-declaring module alias, inside the declaring module — `ElaborationError` (see "Which names mean a wire").
 - After all functions are elaborated, each global wire must appear in **at least one** function's `write_only_global_wires`; zero writers → `ElaborationError`.
 Multiple writer functions are legal iff their recorded driven paths